skierpage/hydrogen_ladder_svg/README.md

 Concept credit: Adrian Hiel, Energy Cities.
 As modified by skierpage.
 CC-BY 3.0
 	<<<<

+TODO: I could add a (c) symbol that pops this up.

 TODO: need to add a LICENSE with CC-BY 3.0 to project (different because it's not my copyright?)
 TODO: should I change T&C text in SVG to add "as modified by skierpage."